 Typical warning signs of an eating disorder in adolescents and teens are: withdrawal from friends, skipping meals, and becoming obsessive about weight, size, and body image.
 Typically, teens will refuse to attend events that revolve around food in an attempt to hide their eating disorder from those around them.
 This may cause them to feel isolated and excluded, which could drive them to more severe disordered eating behaviors.
 In college students who suffer from eating disorders, those around them may notice social withdrawal, missed meals, or excessive exercising.
 Those suffering in college may also attempt to hide their disordered eating by hiding food and wrappers, refusing to eat in common spaces, making up excuses to skip meals, running late at night when those around them won’t notice, and other disordered behaviors.

 Technology.
 It’s no surprise that the way teens and young adults are communicating today is different than 10 years ago.
 With most social interactions taking the form of text or online social media, it’s easy for individuals to feel disconnected and disillusioned.
 With the increased presence on social media, teens are seeing the tailored lives of those around them—the highlights reel.
 In addition to only seeing what other people want them to see, teens are exposed to harmful marketing tactics.
 Young adults are being bombarded by social media ads about weight loss, dieting, the “perfect” body, and other various body-shaming messages every day.

 Social cliques.
 Fitting in during middle, high school, and even college can be exhausting.
 Certain social cliques may choose to relate to each other by focusing on negative feelings about themselves and others.
 Other groups may promote eating disorder behaviors such as dieting, losing weight, and emphasizing the importance of body image.
 In an attempt to fit in with certain social groups, some students may succumb to dieting, which is a precursor to losing weight.
-Students may also choose to use disordered eating in order to lose weight in an attempt to align with what they believe others expect of them.
+Students may also engage in disordered eating to lose weight in an attempt to align with what they believe others expect of them.